Career Outlook

 A Well-Equipped Teaching Facility

 Laboratories are furnished with equipment used in industry and research.
-Computer labs have specialized software used in engineering such as Creo, ANSYS, ArcGIS, and AutoCAD.
+Computer labs have specialized software used in engineering such as Creo, MATLAB, ANSYS, ArcGIS, and AutoCAD.
 Most courses include labs where students get hands-on experience with data acquisition systems, analytical tools, biomaterials handling and processing equipment, environmental measurement equipment, controllers, and analog and digital test equipment.